open-telemetry/oteps/text/0000-standard-trace-query-api.md

 # Standard Telemetry Data Query API

-Vendor agnostic API definition to query telemetry data from observability backends.
+Vendor agnostic API definition to query telemetry data (traces, logs and metrics) from observability backends.

 ## Motivation

-- The Observability space is getting mature, more telemetry producers (cloud services, libraries, platforms, frameworks, etc.) align with the OpenTelemetry standard to produce telemetry signals.
+- The Observability space is getting mature, more telemetry producers (cloud services, libraries, platforms, frameworks, etc.) align with the OTel standard to produce telemetry signals.

-  On the other side, telemetry consumers platforms (platforms that use telemetry signals to enrich and correlate existing events, i.e [Kiali](https://kiali.io/) [1] or any existing observability platforms that supports integration for different telemetry sources), need to implement multiple proxy services and APIs (each for each observability backend integrated to their platform) to consume and process these telemetry signals.
+  On the other side, telemetry consumer platforms (platforms that use telemetry signals to enrich and correlate existing events, i.e [Kiali](https://kiali.io/) [1] or any existing observability backends [2] which supports integration of different telemetry sources), need to implement multiple proxy services and APIs (for each observability backend integrated to their platform) to consume and process these telemetry data/signals.

-- Sooner than later, at the same rhythm that the producers side of OpenTelemetry (instrument, collect, export) adoption grows, the need for a standard backend to consume these telemetry signals will also grows.
+- Sooner than later, at the same rhythm that the adoption of OTel producers (instrument, collect and export) grows, the need for a standard backend to consume these telemetry signals will grow as well.

 _[1] Telemetry consumption platforms like Kiali consume telemetry signals and configurations from different sources to correlate, combine and offer added value to their end user in the Service Mesh domain._

+_[2] Platforms like Grafana Tempo, Jaeger, SigNoz, Zipkin, etc._

 ## Explanation

-- OpenTelemetry focused on a **vendor-agnostic** standard for producing telemetry signals, but there is a gap (or no standard) in a common API to be to query the stored telemetry signals.
+- OTel focus on a **vendor-agnostic** standard for producing telemetry signals, but there is a gap (or no standard) in a common API to query the stored telemetry signals.

   Unfortunately, if you want to query traces for a specific platform you'd require some technical dependency on that platform (in the Kiali case, this one is the Jaeger API) which results in **vendor-specific** solution.

-- This specification should prioritize traces api definition as this is the most mature capability of OpenTelemetry and has diverse backend platforms.
+- This suggested specification should prioritize Traces API definition as this is the most mature capability of OTel and consist of great variety of backend platforms.

 ## Internal details

-This change will be an additional API and SDK where a specific set of common telemetry data query and search capabilities will be defined.
+This change will be an additional API and SDK where a specific set of common Telemetry Data query and search capabilities will be defined.
-Once a set of common query and search capabilities is defined, a technical specification describing the data exchange options between the telemetry backends and the consumers will be defined along with its delivery protocols.
+Once a set of these capabilities will defined, a technical specification describing the data exchange between the telemetry backends and the consumers will be defined along with its delivery protocols (gRPS/HTTP) and schema (Protbuf i.e).

-- This API could leverage the existing protbuf schema, in the case of a trace - the response object can be derived from OTel [Trace Definition](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto)
+- This API could leverage the existing protbuf schema, in the case of a Trace - the response object can be derived from OTel [Trace Definition](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto)
 - The API route can complement the existing [OTLP Exporter API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md)

-### Example of existing Traces Query API
+### Example of existing Trace Query APIs

 - [Jaeger Trace Query API Definition](https://github.com/jaegertracing/jaeger-idl/blob/main/proto/api_v2/query.proto)
 - [Tempo Trace Query API](https://grafana.com/docs/tempo/latest/api_docs/#query)